 More severe symptoms however can often include distraction or aversion to sensory experience like physical contact, noise or light.
 This can result in behaviours which may seem strange, such as distaste for normal reassurance even from parents or ‘hand flapping’ and ‘teeth grinding’.
 Whilst odd to the eyes of most, there is usually a good reason for all these behaviours.
 The National Autistic Society is an excellent place to start looking for further information and you can find it here.

-Behavioural, emotional and social development (BESD) needs is the category created to encompass children whose difficulties range from emotional disorders such as depression to a lack of social skills to those with behavioural or concentration difficulties.
-Children in this category can be of any ability level, the defining feature is that their BESD needs are a serious barrier to their learning and occasionally the learning of others.
-ADHD, DAMP, ADD, ODD, OCD are examples.
+Social, Emotional and Mental Health (SEMH) needs is the category created to encompass children whose difficulties range from emotional disorders such as depression to a lack of social skills to those with concentration difficulties.
+Children in this category can be of any ability level, the defining feature is that their SEMH needs are a serious barrier to their learning and occasionally the learning of others.
+ADHD and OCD are examples.

 Physical or Sensory